kbroman/blog/content/post/2019-02-18_omg_binder.md

 ## What's the point?

-First, let me explain make the awesomeness a bit more concrete.
+First, let me make the awesomeness a bit more concrete.

 Say you have some code and data for a paper that you've just written, and you want to share it with the world.
 You put it all in a GitHub